 The building block of the new model for SGA prediction is an individualized joint Gaussian distribution that is defined by maternal characteristics and medical history.
-An important functionality of the new approach, is the ability of a clinician to select any desired cut-off in birth weight z-score and gestational age at delivery.
-The selected cut-off for birth weight z-score may depend on local resources.
-The gestational age cut-off can be changed several times during the pregnancy and this flexibility will probably enhance efficient risk stratification.
-Such a prior model augmented by the Bayesian incorporation of biophysical and biochemical markers will improve prediction of SGA fetuses and will inevitably lead to improved future research for preventative therapeutic interventions and stratification of intensity of pregnancy monitoring.
-Ultimately this may lead to an improved perinatal outcome for the fetuses that suffer from growth restriction.
+An important functionality of the new approach is the ability of a clinician to select any desired cut-off in birth-weight Z-score and GA at delivery.
+The selected cut-off for birth-weight Z-score may depend on local resources.
+The GA cut-off can be changed several times during the pregnancy and this flexibility will probably enhance efficient risk stratification.
+Such a prior model augmented by the Bayesian incorporation of biophysical and biochemical markers will improve prediction of a SGA fetus and will inevitably lead to improved future research for preventative therapeutic interventions and stratification of intensity of pregnancy monitoring.
+Ultimately, this may lead to improved perinatal outcome for fetuses that are growth restricted.